 Nancy Bernstein is President and Chief Executive Officer of Women’s Health Connecticut, which supports a network of over 200 physicians and other health care professionals.
 Nancy was instrumental in forming a captive professional liability insurance company in Bermuda of which she serves as President and Chairperson of the Board.
 She also has responsibility for the Clinical Trials Division of Women’s Health USA.

 Prior to joining Women’s Health, Nancy held management positions at community and academic hospitals and health systems in the Northeast and Midwest.
 She received her Master’s degree from Harvard University in Health Policy and Management, and her Bachelor’s degree from the University of Pennsylvania, where she was elected to Phi Beta Kappa.
-Nancy previously served or currently serves on the boards of Leadership Greater Hartford, Community Health Charities, Connecticut Center for Primary Care and United Way of Central and Northeastern Connecticut.
+Nancy previously served or currently serves on the boards of the Hartford Foundation for Public Giving, Leadership Greater Hartford, Community Health Charities, Connecticut Center for Primary Care and United Way of Central and Northeastern Connecticut.
 She received a Lifetime Achievement Award in 2010 from the Hartford Business Journal for her contributions to the region.

 Matthew L. Saidel, M.D. is one of the founders and serves on the Board of Directors of Physicians for Women’s Health (PWH), formed in 1997.
 PWH is the nation’s largest single group practice dedicated to women.
 As Medical Director, Dr. Saidel is responsible for the oversight of medical quality and risk management for Physicians for Women's Health.
 He serves on the Board of Women’s Health Connecticut and The ARK Indemnity Company.
 Having been on the teaching staff of the University of Connecticut School of Medicine and Hartford Hospital, he has taught generations of medical students and Ob Gyn residents.